benmiller314/cdm2020fall/plans/-lesson-02.md

 ## Plan for the Day

-1. Contract questions?
-2. Five Principles, in Brief (15 min)
+1. The Newness of New Media: Five Principles, in Brief (15 min)
-3. GitHub and Git <!-- repo, commit, history, diff --> (15 min)
+2. GitHub and Git <!-- repo, commit, history, diff --> (15 min)
-4. Five Principles as Lenses (15 min)
+3. Five Principles as Lenses (15 min)

-### 1. Contract questions?
-Anyone have any questions about the grading contract, or changes to propose?
+Welcome back!

-### 2. Five Principles, in Brief
+### 1. Five Principles, in Brief
-We have a couple of new students, and also Margaret, our TA.
-Welcome!

-Can I get five people to fill them in on the five "principles of new media" from the article I asked you to read? i.e. One person, one term.
+Can I get five people to fill us in on the five "principles of new media" from the webtext I asked you to read? i.e. One person, one term.

 <!-- numerical representation, modularity, automation, variability,
 and transcoding -->

 <!-- If you had to look them up, would you rather use the webtext or the pdf?
 Why? -->

-### 3. GitHub, part 2
+### 2. GitHub, part 2
 Last time, we saw that GitHub can host a discussion forum, so in that sense it's a community website: it makes media social.

 But its core functionality is meant to solve a different media problem: